 |Can be recycled (as long as not reinforced or containing only short fibers or mineral fillers)||Excellent adhesion|

 |Lower cost alternative (to thermoset)||Excellent finishing (polishing, painting, etc.)|

 |Challenging to impregnate reinforcing fibers (uniformity of thermoplastic yarn and reinforcement fiber a must)||Slow curing process|

 No matter the process, from performance bikes to tennis racquets, golf shafts, fishing rods and surfboards, composites can now be found in nearly 70% of the most popular sport and recreational activities.

 It has been reported that the global sports composites market could reach $3.75 billion by 2021, registering a CAGR of 5.59% between 2016 and 2021.

-From the field to the venue, composite fibres are making their way into every facet of your favourite sporting event.
+From the field to the venue, composite fibers are making their way into every facet of your favorite sporting event.

-Coats Synergex is a custom range of composite fibres which offers the perfect combination of lightweight and strength to high performance sporting equipment.
-Using a patented process, known as Lattice, Synergex commingled or twisted composite fibres can be laid uni-directionally into a net-shape preform.
-The advantage being more optimized fibre placement, quicker processing times, reduced material waste and costs as well as perfectly repeatable parts.
+Coats Synergex is a custom range of composite fibers which offers the perfect combination of lightweight and strength to high performance sporting equipment.
+Using a patented process, known as Lattice, Synergex commingled or twisted composite fibers can be laid unit-directionally into a net-shape preform.
+The advantage being more optimized fiber placement, quicker processing times, reduced material waste and costs as well as perfectly repeatable parts.